LemKimia/AT_DEVELOPER_TEST/README.md

 # Features:

-- Displays a country's name, flag, continent, region, capital, and optional details (e.g., currency, population).
+- Displays a country's name, flag, continent, region, capital, and minor extra details
 - Provides a user-friendly interface with clear headings and sections.

 # Technology Stack: